huawei-noah/SMARTS/docs/benchmarks/driving_smarts_2023_1.rst

 Action space
 ------------

-The action space for an ego agent can be either :attr:`~smarts.core.controllers.ActionSpaceType.Continuous` or :attr:`~smarts.core.controllers.ActionSpaceType.RelativeTargetPose`.
+The action space for an ego agent can be either :attr:`~smarts.core.controllers.action_space_type.ActionSpaceType.Continuous` or :attr:`~smarts.core.controllers.action_space_type.ActionSpaceType.RelativeTargetPose`.
 The user should choose one of the action spaces and specify the chosen action space through the ego agent's interface.

 Code structure